 Amendments.
-This Agreement shall not be modified except by written instrument executed by the City and the Owner of the Property at the time of modification.
-No modification shall be effective until recorded in the Utah County Recorder's Office.
+This Agreement shall not be modified except by written instrument executed by the City and the Owner of the Property at the time of modification, and no modification shall be effective until recorded in the Salt Lake County Recorder's Office.

 Subordination Requirement.
-If there is a lien, trust deed or other property interest recorded against the Property, the trustee, lien holder, etc., shall be required to execute a subordination agreement or other acceptable recorded document agreeing to subordinate their interest to this Agreement.
+If there is a lien, trust deed or other property interest recorded against the Property, the trustee, lien holder, etc., shall be required to execute a subordination agreement or other acceptable recorded document agreeing to subordinate their interest to the Agreement.

 Exhibit B. The Long-Term Stormwater Management Plan (LTSWMP) must adapt to change in good judgment when site conditions and operations change and when existing programs are ineffective.
-Exhibit B will not be filed with this Agreement at the County Recorder but is included by this reference and shall kept on file with the City Recorder.
-Revision applications must be filed with the City Stormwater Division and amended into the LTSWMP on file with the Lehi City recorder.
+Exhibit B will not be filed with the agreement at County Recorder but is included by reference and kept on file with the City Recorder.
+Revision applications must be filed with the Lehi City and amended into the LTSWMP on file with the Teisha Wilson the City recorder.

-STORMWATER FACILITIES MAINTENANCE AGREEMENT
+STORMWATER FACILITIES MANAGEMENT AGREEMENT